bytebase/bytebase/docs/i18n-guide.md

 # I18n Guide

-Bytebase now both supports English and Chinese languages.
-We provide the language toggle UI on the Sign-up/Sign-in page and on the user profile dropdown menu on the top-right of the dashboard.
+Bytebase supports English and Chinese.
+We provide the language toggle on the Sign-up/Sign-in page and the user profile dropdown menu on the top-right of the dashboard.

 ## How do we translate?

 ### Overview

-Some tools we required.
+Required tools.

 * `vue-i18n` for vue project.
 * `i18n-ally` for VSCode Extension.

 With these tools.
-We could extract translations from code without open the [i18n assets](#i18n-assets).
+We could extract translations from code without opening the [i18n assets](#i18n-assets).

 ### Vue I18n

 In our frontend project.
 We use `vue-i18n` to translate all the messages.
-Vue I18n is internationalization plugin for Vue.js.
+Vue I18n is an internationalization plugin for Vue.js.

 Learn about [vue-i18n](https://vue-i18n.intlify.dev/)

 ### i18n-ally

-We use a VSCode extension called `i18n-ally` to improve our translation progress.
-It provide a simple and seemless workflow of translations.
+We use a VSCode extension called `i18n-ally`.
+It provides a simple and seamless translation workflow.

-Some usefully features about it:
+Some usefully features:

 * Extract Translations from Code
 * Inline Annotations